The Beginner’s Guide to Sealing a Wood Deck

 Use the Right Type of Sealant for Your Wood

 Depending on the type of wood used in your deck, you may need to purchase a specific type of sealant.
 Some sealants may also alter the color of the wood or enhance the natural wood grain.
+We will discuss more about the type of sealers in this article.

 You Will Need to Wash, Repair, and Sand First